RELIGION AND POLITICS IN AMERICAN THOUGHT:

 Readings

-All required readings will be available either in a readings packet or online.
-The packet includes 39 short readings by Nathaniel Ward, Roger Williams, John Locke, Jonathan Mayhew, Julia Ward Howe, Abraham Lincoln, Kenneth L. Grasso, Dorothy Day, Abraham Kuyper, Martin Luther King, Everett E. Gendler, Malcolm X, Milton Konvitz, Joseph Storey, Thomas M. Cooley, Russell Hittinger, Alexis de Tocqueville, Alberto Giublini and Francesca Minerva, Warren Hern and Billie Corrigan, Mary Eberstadt, Robert C. Koons and Matthew O’Brien, the U.S. Conference of Catholic Bishops, the Humanist Society, Francis Schaeffer, and Pope Benedict XVI, as well as the U.S. Constitution, the Bill of Rights, excerpts from seven Supreme Court cases, and the official transcript of an exchange on the Senate floor between Sens.
+All required readings will be available online.
+They include such writers as Nathaniel Ward, Roger Williams, John Locke, Jonathan Mayhew, Julia Ward Howe, Abraham Lincoln, Kenneth L. Grasso, Dorothy Day, Abraham Kuyper, Martin Luther King, Everett E. Gendler, Malcolm X, Milton Konvitz, Joseph Storey, Thomas M. Cooley, Russell Hittinger, Alexis de Tocqueville, Alberto Giublini and Francesca Minerva, Warren Hern and Billie Corrigan, Mary Eberstadt, Robert C. Koons & Matthew O’Brien, the U.S. Conference of Catholic Bishops, the Humanist Society, Francis Schaeffer, and Pope Benedict XVI, as well as the U.S. Constitution, the Bill of Rights, excerpts from several Supreme Court opinions or oral arguments before the Court, and the official transcript of an exchange on the Senate floor between Sens.
 Rick Santorum and Barbara Boxer.

 Topical outline of the course